tock/tock/doc/OTA_app/OTA_app_system_document.md

 [2022-08-15]
 Added a security feature.
-1) Attack Scenario: A malicious ota app is installed via OTA app, and it deletes (0xff) all of the flash region  by using `nonvolatile_storage_driver`.
+1) Attack Scenario: A malicious ota app is installed via OTA app, and it deletes (0xff) all of the app flash region by using `nonvolatile_storage_driver`.
-2) Result: Although the malicious ota app manipulate the regions unoccupied by the existing apps, it cannot invades the other regions occupied by the existing apps.
+2) Result: Although the malicious ota app manipulate the regions unoccupied by the existing apps, it doesn't have to invade the other regions occupied by the existing apps.

 ### State Machine